 The sub-template body specifies the individual steps needed to instantiate an artifact.
 Such a rule body may contain variable declarations, (assignment) expressions, alternatives, switch-case-statements, loops and content statements (for producing the actual content).
 The statements (ended by a semicolon or a statement block) given in a sub-template body are executed in the given sequence.
 We will discuss these individual statement types in the following subsections.

 The last statement executed in a sub-template body implicitly determines the return value of a sub-template.
 Please note that returning a String requires an expression such as a switch (Section 3.2.9.4) or a variable declaration, as otherwise a String is recognized as a Content statement (Section 3.2.9.7).
 Please note that a variable reference / expression ${expression} can call a def.

+Defs can be annotated similar to Java, e.g.,

+@dispatchBasis

+Integer helper(Integer param) =

+{

+param + 100;

+}

+We define the following annotations (case insensitive naming):

+@override: The annotated operation overrides an already existing operation with the same or a refined signature.
+An implementation shall emit at least a warning if there is no overridden base operation.

+@dispatchBasis: The annotated operation acts as basis for dynamic dispatch calls and, thus, typically utilizes the most generic types.

+@dispatchCase: The annotated operation overrides directly or transitively a dispatch basis operation.
+An implementation shall emit at least a warning if there is no overridden dispatch basis.

 Variable Declaration